anjalihansda16/Customer-Analytics-and-Uplift-Test/README.md

 - The t-values for March (17.87) and April (9.81) are significantly larger than the critical value at the 95% confidence level, indicating that the increase in customer count in the trial store during these months is statistically significant compared to the control store.
 - The customer count of the trial store in March and April is outside the control store’s 5% to 95% confidence interval range, reinforcing the statistical difference.

+## Conclusion
+The results of the trial strongly indicate that the **new store layouts had a measurable impact on customer behavior and sales performance**.
+Across all trial stores, **customer count increased significantly**, suggesting that the new layout successfully attracted more shoppers.
+However, the effect on **sales varied**, with some stores maintaining higher sales while others experienced fluctuations, potentially influenced by pricing strategies or promotions.

+- **Trial Store 77:** Both **sales and customer count saw sustained increases**, confirming the effectiveness of the new layout in driving growth.
+- **Trial Store 86:** Customer count increased consistently, but **sales uplift was not sustained**, raising the possibility of discounts or promotions influencing results.
+- **Trial Store 88:** A **strong initial sales increase** was observed, but the impact declined in April, suggesting the effect may taper off over time.

+Given the consistent uplift in customer traffic and **statistically significant sales increases in multiple trial stores**, rolling out the new layout to additional locations appears **promising**.
+However, the mixed impact on sales suggests that **further refinement**—such as optimizing pricing strategies or promotional offers—may be needed to maximize long-term revenue growth.
+Before full-scale implementation, **additional trials or analysis on pricing and product placement strategies may be beneficial** to ensure sustained success.